 As time has marched on, our sense of formality has changed.
 Our dinners have become more utilitarian and less formal, requiring flatware and dishes that can accommodate all occasions.
 And younger generations are purchasing smaller spaces that don’t leave room for formal events.
-As older generations downsize or pass on, these special occasion items are often left without a place to be stored or a purpose to be used.
+As older generations downsize or pass on, these special sterling silver occasion items are often left without a place to be stored or a purpose to be used.

 We understand that your sterling silver flatware, hollowware, and tea sets are likely connected to holidays and other special moments in your past.
 For some, it can be hard to separate familial history from physical objects, especially when they are connected to such special memories.
-Or perhaps it’s just a pain to remember to bring out the silverware for polishing and store it correctly for future use!
+Or perhaps it’s just a pain to remember to bring out the sterling silverware for polishing and store it correctly for future use!

-That’s where Samuelson’s Buyers can help.
-Whether it’s sterling silver flatware, hollowware, or tea sets, we buy them all.
-The only caveat is that we do not purchase silver plated items, which can easily be determined during our one-on-one consultation.
 While going through your estate, we are committed to making sure you are treated with care and respect.
 We will schedule a one-on-one consultation with one of our expert silver buyers, who will walk you through the process of assessing its history, its current value, and our offer process.

 Some of our favorite brands to buy are Georg Jensen; Tiffany & Co.; Wallace (especially the “Grande Baroque” pattern!); Kirk; Reed & Barton; and of course, another Baltimore based business, Steiff.
 What makes these designers so special is that they create pieces meant to be viewed as functional art.
 Additionally, they have been around for decades – or in the case of some, centuries.
-There is a craftsmanship associated with these brands, which make them particularly special for collectors.
+There is a craftsmanship associated with these sterling silver brands, which make them particularly special and valuable for collectors.
 However, we love to see flatware from other brands (or other silver pieces) too – after all, there’s a certain pride craftsmen take in their work in creating sterling silver products!

 Read The Latest News From Samuelson's